ietf-wg-cellar/flac-specification/flac.md

 -1  | -   | Escape, 2 bit | - | -  | 0b10

 To sum up the whole coded residual for this example: the first two bits are 0b00 to indicate that this is a partitioned rice code with 4-bit parameters.
-This would be followed by 0b0010 indicating that this code is split into four partitions.
+This is followed by 0b0010 indicating that this code is split into four partitions.
 The next 4 bits are 0b0110, being the rice parameter of the first partition, 6.
 Following that are the rice codewords of the first 4 residuals, which can be found in the last column of the table above.
 The next 4 bits are 0b0010, being the rice parameter of the second partition, 2, followed by the rice codewords of the next 6 residuals.
 The next 4 bits are 0b000, the rice parameter of the third partition, 0, followed by the rice codewords of the corresponding 6 residuals.
 Finally, the last partition is in unencoded binary form, with 2 bits.
 This partition starts with the escape code, 0b1111, followed by the number of bits 0b00010 and the last 6 residuals.

 # Security Considerations